-The Western Folklife Center will host John Reischman and the Jaybirds on Thursday, June 29 for a 2:00 pm workshop and 7:00 pm concert featuring new tunes and songs from their brand new recording, On that Other Green Shore.
-There will be room for dancing at the concert, and the Pioneer Saloon will be open at 5:30 pm for cold beverages.
-Also at 5:30 pm, the Wiegand Gallery will host a FREE exhibition reception and illustrated talk by Jean Earl about "Basque Arborglyphs of the Great Basin."
+The Western Folklife Center hosted John Reischman and the Jaybirds on Thursday, June 29 for a 2:00 pm workshop and 7:00 pm concert featuring new tunes and songs from their brand new recording, On that Other Green Shore.
+There was room for dancing at the concert, and the Pioneer Saloon opened at 5:30 pm for cold beverages.
+Also at 5:30 pm, the Wiegand Gallery hosted a FREE exhibition reception and illustrated talk by Jean Earl about "Basque Arborglyphs of the Great Basin."

 Bluegrass Band Rhythm Workshop, 2:00 – 3:30 pm: Pre-registration $10 (please contact Amber at 775/738-7508 to pre-register).
 Blending instruments and sound into a musical ensemble; ideal for bands, sound designers, DJs and anyone wanting to tighten the mix of their musical performance when working with others.
 Discount of $15 offered for workshop and concert!

-This will be a special night: come early at 5:30 pm for a free exhibition reception with Jean Earl as she takes you on an illustrated tour of the discoveries of Basque Arborglyphs of the Great Basin.
+This was a special night: we invited everyone to come early at 5:30 pm for a free exhibition reception with Jean Earl for an illustrated tour of the discoveries of Basque Arborglyphs of the Great Basin.

 About the Band: